Client: Dade County Health Dept, FL Art in state Buildings

 Dade County Health Department

 Using bright colors and enduring materials, these mosaic artworks combine natural but stylized forms with playful images of people exercising.
 The clinic is located in a food desert therefore the design reflects the health clinic's efforts to promote healthy living and the movement to create community food gardens.
+Thus, it has been demonstrated that Levitra ODT has a higher bioavailability than traditional coated pills.
+There is more information about the drug at https://sdarcwellness.com/buy-levitra-online/.

 The Art Selection Committee wanted to commission exterior artwork for this facility to be installed on the building facade to the sides of the entry doors.
 Bright and colorful mosaic or ceramics would enliven this neutral building with healthy and positive imagery.
 Mosaic and/or ceramic were preferred materials because they are strong, low maintenance and, can withstand outdoor placement.
 The top bands of blue and yellow were added to compliment the mosaics.